Simut (god): Worship

 The Neo-Elamite ruler Hanni of Ayapir left behind an inscription dedicated to Humban, Tepti, Napir and Simut.

 Worship of Simut continued in the former Elamite territory under the rule of the Persian Achaemenid dynasty, and he is attested in the so-called Persepolis fortification archive.
-According to one document, a priest named Appirka received wine from the royal administration to offer it to Simut, Ahura Mazda and Mithra, which indicates that Elamite and Iranian deities were worshiped side by side in this period.
+According to one of these texts, a priest named Appirka received wine from the royal administration to offer it to Simut, Ahura Mazda and Mithra, which indicates that Elamite and Iranian deities were worshiped side by side in this period.
 At least one theophoric name invoking Simut, Shati-Shimut, appears in this corpus of texts.

-In Mesopotamia
+Mesopotamian reception

-Oldest attestations of the worship of Simut in Mesopotamia come from the Old Babylonian period from the reign of Rim-Sîn I of Larsa, when this god starts to appear in theophoric names.
+The oldest attestations of the worship of Simut in Mesopotamia are theophoric names from the Old Babylonian period, with the oldest identified in texts dated to the reign of Rim-Sîn I of Larsa.

-Stephanie Dalley argues that it is possible that Simut had a minor cult center somewhere in Mesopotamia, as another Elamite deity worshiped there and attested in theophoric names, Igishta (dIGI.DU; Igišta) had one in Udannu, a small settlement near Uruk.
+Stephanie Dalley argues that it is possible that Simut had a minor cult center somewhere in Mesopotamia, in parallel with how another Elamite deity worshiped there and attested in theophoric names, Igishta (dIGI.DU; Igišta) had one in Udannu, a small settlement near Uruk.